markstringer-dti/markstringer-dti.github.io/dti.md

 Why are people behaving like this?
 Let's be very clear.
 It doesn't work.
 It's doesn't make the project more likely to succeed.
 It makes the project more likely to fail.
 Code written at 2am on a Sunday morning is not going to make a project succeed.
 Most of Monday and Tuesday, if you're lucky, January and February if you're not, is going to be spent taking that exact same code out again.

 It might be that some of those people are only doing those things because they have no idea what else they can do.
 They want to make the project successful.
 They do not know how.
 What if you do make clear what the problems are that your team is encountering?
-You are giving those people who dpo want the project to succeed a good solid opportunity to help.
+You are giving those people who do want the project to succeed a good solid opportunity to help.

 The second thing that you can do is to deliver some of the thing that that some people want to some of the people who want it.
 This might not be anywhere near everything that has been asked for by the deadline.
 But if you can find one bit of software that you can release to some people who want it, you can completely change the nature of a project.
 In Agile terms, this is called "pull."
 Pull from outside a team that comes from demand from real users can be a wonderful thing.